CLOUD2PREM/dbt2-iceberg-demo/README.md

     )
   ```

-  - This command inserts the raw data into the Iceberg schema (jaffle_shop_iceberg.jaffle_shop_sc) with the specified S3 location.
+  - This command inserts the raw data into the Iceberg schema (jaffle_shop_iceberg.jaffle_shop_sc) with the specified HDFS location.
   - By using Iceberg, the raw data is stored in an optimized columnar format (Parquet), which is ideal for large-scale analytics and cloud-based data lakes.

 ### 4. Load Data from Postgres into Iceberg with Trino (138-190 Lines)
 In this step, we transfer data between our Postgres and Iceberg tables.
 This is necessary because in our ETL pipeline, we might want to leverage Postgres for certain operations and Iceberg for others, such as querying data stored in an efficient columnar format like Parquet.

-We first load data from Postgres tables into Iceberg, ensuring the data is written in the desired format (`PARQUET`) and stored in our S3-based lakehouse architecture.
+We first load data from Postgres tables into Iceberg, ensuring the data is written in the desired format (`PARQUET`) and stored in our HDFS-based lakehouse architecture.
 Then, we load data back from Iceberg into Postgres, allowing us to analyze or work with the data in both environments.
 1. **Postgres Table to Iceberg Table:**
 The following operators move data from Postgres tables to the Iceberg tables by using `INSERT INTO` statements.
-This approach allows us to use Postgres as a staging area for raw data and later transfer it into Iceberg for long-term storage in S3, where we take advantage of Iceberg’s features like partitioning and schema evolution.
+This approach allows us to use Postgres as a staging area for raw data and later transfer it into Iceberg for long-term storage in HDFS, where we take advantage of Iceberg’s features like partitioning and schema evolution.
 ```plaintext
   postgres_to_iceberg_customers = SQLExecuteQueryOperator(
       task_id='postgres_to_iceberg_customers',